 This is a traditional village that is trying to keep the tradition of pottery making alive.
 It’s such a nice little village and here you can buy, not only ceramics but all kinds of La Gomera souvenirs.
 Unfortunately, not everything pottery here is locally made.
 The tradition of this craftsmanship is dying out and that means that there is also pottery that is sold here that is not local.
 La Gomera used to be a big pottery-making island but today it’s no longer that important for the island.
 Today it has become a touristy place and where you can buy nice things.

 If you are lucky, you might see someone making pottery.
 Martin, the owner of Ceramica Rufina was kind enough to show us the whole process.
 So impressive!
 In just a couple of minutes, he had made a bowl.
 The pottery shops are all lined up in the street and you can walk from one to the other.
-Sure, it’s somewhat “same same” after a while but in the end, you might find a hidden gem at one place that you can’t find anywhere else.
+Sure, it’s somewhat “same same” after a while but in the end, you might find a hidden gem in one place that you can’t find anywhere else.

 Museo Las Loceras – El Centro Interpretacion